Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 14 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 14 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 558 of Meeus index or 1511 from Brown series.

 The length of the current synodic month is 4 hours and 40 minutes longer than the mean synodic month length.
 It is 2 hours and 23 minutes shorter compared to 21st century's longest synodic month length.

-1 day after point of perigee on 1 March 2045 at 18:43 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next apogee on 13 March 2045 at 18:23 in ♑ Capricorn.
+1 day since point of perigee on 1 March 2045 at 18:43 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next apogee on 13 March 2045 at 18:23 in ♑ Capricorn.

 The Moon is 365 758 km (227 271 mi) away from Earth and getting further over the next 11 days until the point apogee when Earth-Moon distance is going to be 405 311 km (251 849 mi).

-Moon is in descending node in ♌ Leo at 13:33 crossing the ecliptic from North to South to meet ascending node 14 days later on 16 March 2045 at 12:51 in ♓ Pisces.
+Moon is in descending node in ♌ Leo at 13:33 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 14 days until Moon's next ascending node later on 16 March 2045 at 12:51 in ♓ Pisces.

-4 days since the previous standstill on 26 February 2045 at 01:04 in ♊ Gemini when the Moon has reached North declination of ∠28.188°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.164° at the point of next southern standstill on 10 March 2045 at 22:47 in ♐ Sagittarius.
+4 days since the last northern standstill on 26 February 2045 at 01:04 in ♊ Gemini when the Moon has reached North declination of ∠28.188° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.164° at the point of next southern standstill on 10 March 2045 at 22:47 in ♐ Sagittarius.

 In 1 day on 3 March 2045 at 07:52 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.